Skip to main content

 Artist: Judy Watson

 Description: Judy Watson is an award wining Aboriginal artist, with numerous public art commissions.
-This artwork incorporates Brisbane River flood maps of Kurilpa Point, which is a sacred and extremely important location to the many Indigenous groups.
+This artwork includes Brisbane River flood maps of Kurilpa Point.
+The site is sacred and highly significant to many Indigenous groups.

 Materials: Laser cut Bisalloy